alexandrutodea/left-linear-to-right-linear/README.md

-# Left Linear to Right Linear Grammar Converter
+# Left Linear to Right Linear
 Left Linear to Right Linear is a simple C++ console application for converting a left linear type three grammar into a right linear one.
 \
 \